Get monthly email updates when I add new resources to our Family Action Toolkits

 Folks who rally readers for anti-trans hate and exclusion: Even though there aren’t any trans characters in Harry Potter books – if you must read the books but don’t want to profit this terrible human (who does target and spread falsehoods about trans women in her adult books), borrow a used copy.
 Honestly though, we read through HP1 with Q this summer and it really doesn’t hold up in 2020.
 It’s not just awful – body-shaming, sexist, racist, misogynist, full of transmisia and other garbage – it’s also just terribly written.
 Q got halfway through book two before the disgust overwhelmed his curiosity about the chamber of secrets.

 You might also like: Beyond the Binary: Why We Need Gender Creative Characters

 Stay Curious, Stand Brave, and Protect Trans Kids

-I you find my shenanigans helpful and want to keep this website free & accessible for all – join our Patreon community so I can keep it up.
+I you find my shenanigans helpful and want to keep this website free & accessible for all – support my work directly so I can keep it up.